-The FY 2019/20 Budget reflects the School Board's continued commitment to student achievement, school safety and doing what is best for students.
-At its core, the budget allocates funds to the things we, as a community, value: safe learning environments, highly qualified teachers and school staff, choice options for our families, and fiscal strength.
+The Fiscal Year 2019-20 budget reflects the School Board's continued commitment to student achievement, school safety and a community of students and staff that embrace learning.
+At its core, the budget allocates funds to the things we, as a community, value: safe learning environments, highly qualified teachers and school staff, choice options for our families, and fiscal stability.

 Broward County residents voted to approve the Next Generation Referendum on the August 28, 2018 ballot.
 This referendum supports our continued commitment to secure a high-quality education and safe learning environment for our students, teachers, and staff.
-Referendum funds have secured 521 safety and security positions, improved compensation for teachers and school-related staff, and expanded educational opportunities for our students.
+Referendum funds have secured 521 safety and security positions, improved compensation for teachers and school-related staff, and expanded mental health support for our students.